eemanuel/kilimo_test/README.md

 You will then be prompted for your desired email address:
 The final step is to enter your password.

+You can access to admin only with this superuser.

-then run the local server:
+Then run the local server:

 ```sh
 $ python manage.py runserver